pcardotatgit/lab_simulator-001/README.md

 	venv\Scripts\activate

-### step by step installation : 2 Install needed modules
+### step by step installation : 2 Install needed python modules

 You can install them with the following 2 commands one after the other :